Mesa Verde, Spanish for green table, offers a spectacular look

 When

-you arrive at Mesa Verde, the first thing you should do is visit
+you arrive at Mesa Verde National Park, the first thing you should do is visit

 June through Labor Day Weekend) or the Chapin Mesa Museum which